kateFrontend/Stromae-ad/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage
+<p>By clicking on the play button you can listen to one of the latest hits of Stromae.</p>
+<p>The javascript countdown timer counts how much time is left before the opening of the pre-sale of tickets for the concert.</p>
 <p>All photo and video materials are used for educational purposes only.</p>
 <p>Application is responsive for all mobile devices.</p>